BlackDeath1107/SorteriaDiversion2k22/README.md

 - CSS
 - Javascript
 ### Languages used for back end
-These are for backend which will be updated soon.
+These are for backend which will be updated soon

--Solidity-OOP language for creating smart contract.
+-Solidity-OOP language for creating smart contract

 -Ethereum
 ### Contributions